farshaddavoudi/Blazor.PersianDatePicker/README.md

 <img src="https://github.com/fericode/Blazor.PersianDatePicker/blob/master/screenshot-design-changes.png">

+> ✨ **Important fix in v3.2.0**: When we set the bound parameter value to some date by code (for example in the `OnInitialize` method of our component) and then click on the input, the selected date in the datepicker was always today, not that date.
+It is resolved now.
+Thanks to [@EsmaeelAmarloo](https://github.com/EsmaeelAmarloo) for creating [the issue](https://github.com/farshaddavoudi/Blazor.PersianDatePicker/issues/60#issuecomment-1820790657).

 > ✨ **Important fix in v3.4.0 — update your package**: The 1403 Jalali leap year was miscalculated therefore all dates in the next Jalali year (1404) were wrong by one day.
 It is resolved now.
 Thanks to [@web724online](https://github.com/web724online) for creating [the issue](https://github.com/farshaddavoudi/Blazor.PersianDatePicker/issues/89).

-> ✨ **Important fix in v3.2.0**: When we set the bound parameter value to some date by code (for example in the `OnInitialize` method of our component) and then click on the input, the selected date in the datepicker was always today, not that date.
-It is resolved now.
-Thanks to [@EsmaeelAmarloo](https://github.com/EsmaeelAmarloo) for creating [the issue](https://github.com/farshaddavoudi/Blazor.PersianDatePicker/issues/60#issuecomment-1820790657).
+> ⚠️ **Breaking change in v3.7.0**: The component parameter formerly named `DigitType` is now `InputDigitType`, and a new `PickerDigitType` parameter controls the digits rendered inside the popup.
+Thanks to [@AmirJoleini](https://github.com/AmirJoleini) for contributing the improvement.

 ## Compatibility:
 It is compatible and installable on all .NET 5, .NET 6, .NET 7 and .NET 8 Blazor projects